francistriesscience/labl/README.md

-# labl
+# Labl

-CLI tool designed for seamless management of GitHub repository labels.
+A CLI tool for managing GitHub repository labels with full CRUD operations.